Ayub Khan: 1958 military coup

+Domestic policy

 Constitutional and legal reforms

-A Constitutional Commission was set-up under the Supreme Court to implement the work on the Constitution that was led by Chief Justice Muhammad Shahabuddin and Supreme Court justices.
-The commission reported in 1961 with its recommendations but President Ayub remained unsatisfied; he eventually altered the constitution so that it was entirely different from the one recommended by the Shahabuddin Commission.
-The Constitution reflected his personal views of politicians and the restriction of using religions in politics.
+A constitutional commission was set-up under the Supreme Court to implement the work on the constitution that was led by Chief Justice Muhammad Shahabuddin and Supreme Court justices.
+The commission reported in 1961 with its recommendations, but President Ayub remained unsatisfied; he eventually altered the constitution so that it was entirely different from the one recommended by the Shahabuddin Commission.
+The constitution reflected his personal views on politicians and the restriction on using religion in politics.
 His presidency restored the writ of government through the promulgated constitution and restored political freedom by lifting the martial law enforced since 1958.

-The new Constitution respected Islam, but did not declare Islam as the state religion and was viewed as a liberal constitution.
+The new constitution respected Islam, but did not declare Islam as the state religion and was viewed as a liberal constitution.
 It also provided for election of the president by 80,000 (later raised to 120,000) Basic Democrats who could theoretically make their own choice but who were essentially under his control.
 He justified this as analogous to the American Electoral College and cited Thomas Jefferson as his inspiration.
 The Ayub administration "guided" the print newspapers through his takeover of key opposition papers and, while Ayub Khan permitted a National Assembly, it had only limited powers.

-On 2 March 1961, he passed and signed the "Muslim Family Laws" bill through the ordinance under which unmitigated polygamy was abolished, consent of the current wife was made mandatory for a second marriage, brakes were also placed on the practice of instant divorce where men could divorce women by saying:"I divorce you" three times under Islamic tradition.
+In 1961, he promulgated the "Muslim Family Law Ordinance."
+Through this ordinance, unmitigated polygamy was abolished.
+Consent of the current wife was made mandatory for a second marriage, and brakes were placed on the practice of instant divorce under Islamic tradition, where men could divorce women by saying: "I divorce you" three times.

 The Arbitration Councils were set up under the law in the urban and rural areas to deal with cases of: (a) grant of sanction to a person to contract a second marriage during the subsistence of a marriage; (b) reconciliation of a dispute between a husband and a wife; (c) grant of a maintenance allowance to the wife and children.